AnushthanS/spam_classifier/README.md

     - This can be changed in the code by changing the test_size value in the Baye's model

 - Change the start and end index to get a desired range of predictions printed, just to check the working of the model

+## Edit:
+- Upon receiving suggestions related to user input promps from our instructor, we have made a
+- simple input prompt which can be run through the model